Masthead

 11. Now try selecting your own band combinations.
 To make your own band combinations, click and drag the slider bars for red, blue, and green to select the bands to use for each display color.
 Dynamic Slider

-12. Before moving on to the next step, take a screenshot or "Chip" both the natural color and one of the false color Landsat images.
+12. Before moving on to the next step, take a screenshot or "Chip" both the natural color and at least one of the false color Landsat images.
 Click the click the "Zoom to full Extent" and take a screenshot or use the Chip to View and save the selected view as a JPG.
 Save your images in the Final folder, you will need these for your report.
+You may include figures with multiple false color composites if you like.

 Collecting Spectral Profiles